drbenjaminlouis/drbenjaminlouis/README.md

 - **Front-end Development**: Crafting visually appealing and responsive user interfaces using HTML, CSS, and JavaScript, while ensuring cross-browser compatibility and accessibility.

 - **React Expertise**: Building modern and efficient single-page applications (SPAs) with React, leveraging component-based architecture and state management libraries.

+- **Kotlin Development**: Proficient in developing native Android applications using Kotlin, implementing user interfaces, and integrating with backend services.

 - **Back-end Development**: Developing server-side logic using Node.js and Express.js, designing RESTful APIs, and integrating databases for robust and scalable web applications.